SebastianTirsen/ms4-vintage-furniture/README.md

 * Help the users find used furniture from famous designers and brands to buy at lower prices, all in one place.
 * Inform the users about the furnitures and lightings by providing a easy-to-use website with fast access to the most important details about different furnitures and lightings.
-* Offers users an easy buying experience with fast and secure checkout with card-payment.
+* Offer users an easy buying experience with fast and secure checkout with card-payment.
-* Provides users with the opportunity to save their information for an easy buying experience next time they shop at the site.
+* Provide users with the opportunity to save their information for an easy buying experience next time they shop at the site.
 * Inform the users of what other customers think about the site and their pruchasing experience, by giving the users the possibility to rate the site.

 #### User stories
 * As a user, I want the main purpose of the site to be clear so that I immediately know what the site is intended for upon entering.
 * As a user, I want to easily navigate the site so that I can find content quickly with ease.
-* as a user I want to view the furniture and lighting in different categories to quickly find what I am looking to buy.
+* as a user I want to be able to view the furniture and lighting in different categories to quickly find what I am looking to buy.
 * as a user I want fast and easy access to information on specific furniture and lighting to facilitate my purchase decision.
 * As a user, I want to quickly search the entire store for a furniture or lighting to buy.
 * As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile, tablet or desktop.
 * As a user, I want to be able to register to the website so that I can have an easy buying experience and save information on my orders.
 * As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered.
 * As a user, I want to get information about other customers opinions about the store and to inform other customers of my opinion of the store.
+* As a user I want a fast, easy to use and secure checkout and payment.
 * as a store owner I want a way of communicating with clients that have questions about the site and their purchases.
-* as a store owner I want a way to manage products that are to be sold on the site.
-I want to be able to add new products, delete products and edit products that have information saved that for some reason needs to be changed.
+* as a store owner I want a way to manage furniture that are to be sold on the site.
+I want to be able to add new furniture, delete furniture and edit furniture that have information saved that for some reason needs to be changed.

 ### **The Scope Plane**